 There are personal and social development courses on topics such as substance misuse and recovery, victim awareness and restorative justice (where offenders may meet the victims of their crime).

-Residents can also work throughout the prison in the laundry, maintenance, textiles workshop, cleaning orderly services and other areas.
+Prisoners can also work throughout the prison in the laundry, maintenance, textiles workshop, cleaning orderly services and other areas.

 Organisations Preston Prison works with

 Preston Prison runs a 2-week resettlement course to prepare prisoners for release.
 This is done in partnership with organisations including Shelter, Jobcentre Plus and the National Careers Service.